Which Bugs Cause the Most Damage and How to Prevent Them

 - Sealing any gaps, holes, and cracks

-- Clearing your foundation’s edge of plants, discarded items, and debris
+- Clearing your foundation’s edge of plants, discarded items, excess soil buildup, and debris

 - Ensuring drainage is adequate